aajarven/bookfolder/README.md

 ## Usage

+### Windowed mode

+After installing, you can start the program with command `bookfolder`.

+### Command-line use

-See `bookfolder --help` for information about available commands and their invocation.
+See `bookfolder-cli --help` for information about available commands and their invocation.